Prenatal Legal Checkup

-Watch this video to learn more about how to stay safe from domestic violence.
+Watch this video about Protective Orders to learn more about how to stay safe from domestic violence.

-Watch this video to learn more about how you can control or delegate your right to make medical decisions during pregnancy, especially if you face a serious pregnancy complication.
+Watch this video about Medical Decision-making to learn more about how you can control or delegate your right to make medical decisions during pregnancy, especially if you face a serious pregnancy complication.